 Ugh, aren’t hash browns just the greatest breakfast item of all time!?
 And I’m not talking shredded hash browns in a pan, I’m talking these hash brown patties.
 True hash browns 😉 Just look at that golden crispy goodness!

+And that’s what so perfect about these hash browns, they’re so darn crispy!!
 We’ll discuss how to crispy hash browns in just a sec, but first let’s see the minimal ingredients you’ll need to whip up a batch.

 Hash Browns Ingredients

 - White Potato – Shredded on a box grater.
 Any variety like Maris Pipers, King Edward & Russets.

 - Shallot – This adds a nice kick of flavour to the hash browns.
 Grated on a box grater like the potato.

 - Flour – This is what helps bind the potato together.

 - Butter – Adds a nice rich flavour to the hash browns.

 - Oil – Prevents the butter from burning out over the high heat and also helps the hash browns crisp up.

 - Salt & Black Pepper – Simple seasoning, let the spuds, butter & shallot do the talking!